-Reflec tion

-Consider process. how this situation reflects your reality in the investigative stages of the service

-Think abo out how your anxieties and those of the family will impact your first conversation.

-What are

-some strategies that you can employ to build a positive relationship from the action with a family?
+Reflection on Consider ho process. ow this situation reflects your reality in the investigative stages of the service Think abou t how your anxieties and those of the family will impact your first conversation ome strategies that you can employ to build a positive relationship from the ction with a family? ou need to know about that family before you knock on the door?
+What do yo ou going to say and do when the door opens?

-first inter

-first inter Paction with a family?